tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   **Remark:**
   *Such a form of control flow graph can be observed also in binaries obfuscated by [VMProtect](http://vmpsoft.com/) and some early versions of [Code Virtualizer](http://oreans.com/codevirtualizer.php).
 In recent versions, Code Virtualizer uses [threaded code](http://home.claranet.nl/users/mhx/ForthBell.pdf): the control flow to the next opcode's basic block will be calculated at the end of the current opcode, then we cannot observe this form.
 In some ad-hoc VM obfuscated binaries, e.g. [HyperUnpackMe2](http://crackmes.de/users/thehyper/hyperunpackme2/), the dispatcher has even multiple dispatch points (there was a very nice [writeup](http://www.openrce.org/articles/full_view/28) of this binary using IDA).*

-  It might be worth noting that the patterns discussed above *just give a hint* to recognize the applied obfuscation technique.
-Without a serious analysis, we cannot confirm the binary is obfuscated by a VM.
+  *The patterns discussed above just give a hint to recognize the applied obfuscation technique.
+Without a serious analysis, we cannot say that the binary is obfuscated by a VM.
 Indeed, the same patterns can be observed in programs which are not obfuscated at all, and conversely some program are VM obfuscated but these pattern are not [directly visible](http://www.lancaster.ac.uk/staff/wangz3/publications/trustcom.pdf).
-Finally, we do not give a formal definition (i.e. a mathematical model on which we can prove something is correct or not) for virtualization obfuscation yet :-).
-We will come back to this problem in next articles.
+Finally, we do not give a formal definition for virtualization obfuscation yet :-).
+We will come back to this problem in next articles.*

 ## Reversing the first virtual machine

-  So we have an intuition that there may exist a VM whose entry point of the dispatcher starts with `0x404000`, and single dispatch point ends at `0x4042e0`.
+  So we have an intuition that there exists possibly a VM whose entry point of the dispatcher starts with `0x404000`, and single dispatch point ends at `0x4042e0`.
 We reverse now the dispatcher to understand in details how it works.

 ### First phase